dainiusjocas/clj-jq/README.md

 ## Alternatives

 There is another `jq` library for Clojure: [clj-jq](https://github.com/BrianMWest/clj-jq).
-This library works by shelling-out to an embedded `jq`.
-The problem is that it has costs for every invocation.
+This library works by shelling-out to an embedded `jq` instance.
+The problem with this approach is that it has fixed costs for every invocation.
 Also, it creates difficulties to use this library with the GraalVM native-image.

 ## Use cases